Queensland Sport, Exercise and Recreation Survey

 - Older age groups, 12–14 year olds and 15–17 year olds, participate less frequently in physical activity than the younger groups, 5–8 years old and 9–11 years old.

 - Aboriginal and/or Torres Strait Islander children and children with disability participated most frequently in active play, chores or work involving physical activity, and cycling and scootering.

 - The top four organised sports were soccer, netball, basketball and rugby league.

 - The main barriers to children’s participation were parent related including include lack of time (30.7 per cent), work commitments (27.5 per cent) and expense/costs (26.8 per cent)

 - Screen time may have an impact on children’s physical activity levels with children in the low physical activity segment spending significantly more time on screens for schoolwork, leisure, entertainment and other reasons.

 The Queensland, Sport, Exercise, and Recreation Survey (QSERSA) for Adults provided information about:

 - physical activity levels and preferences of Queensland adults

 - social and economic data.

-The surveys collect robust data at a Queensland regional level and ensure Queensland Government’s policy, program development and planning for sport and recreation participation align with the needs of Queenslanders.
+The surveys collected robust data at a Queensland regional level and ensure Queensland Government’s policy, program development and planning for sport and recreation participation aligned with the needs of Queenslanders.